Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Upper bounds and low weight computations

 \Cref{E2upperbound} allows us to deduce the degeneration of the spectral sequence at weight two and three using sparsity arguments.
 Denote by $\mathrm{wt}_k(M)$ the weight $k$ part of a weighted (bi)graded $\F$-module $M$ and set $E^r(k)=\wt_k(E^r)$. \begin{corollary} Let $\g,\tilde\g$ be the same as in \Cref{E2upperbound} and $B$, $H$ bases given in \Cref{notationbasisforV}.
 The weight two part of the spectral sequence (\ref{sseq})

 collapses on the $E^2$-page, and hence

 \end{corollary}

 \begin{proof} Since classes in the tensor factor of \Cref{E2upperbound} have weight at least two, classes of weight two lie in exactly one of the two tensor components $A$ and $H^{\tiLie}_{*,*}(\tilde\g)$.
 The weight two classes in $A$ are of the form $\Q_j (y \tens w)$ where $w$ has weight one, i.e. $w$ is an element of the $\F$-basis $B$ of $V=H_*(X)$, cf. \Cref{notationbasisforV}.
 The weight two classes in $H^{\tiLie}_{*,*}(\tilde\g)$ are of the form $y\tens \langle x_a, x_b \rangle$ and $(y\tens x_a)\tens (y'\tens x_b)$.
-Hence the weight two part of the spectral sequence has $E^2$-page concentrated in simplicial degrees $0$, $1$ and thus cannot admit higher differentials. \end{proof} In particular, this demonstrates that for a parallelizable $M$, the $\F$-module $H_*(B_2(M;X))$ depends on and only on the cohomology ring $H^*(M^+)$ when $H_*(X)$ has at least two generators. \begin{remark} This is in contrast to the case where $X=\mathbb{S}^r$ has only one generator in its homology: B\"{o}digheimer-Cohen-Taylor showed that for any closed $n$-manifold $M$, depends only on $H^*(M)$ as an $\F$-module \cite{BCT}.
-On the other hand, the homology of $\mathrm{Conf}_2(M)$, the space of ordered configurations of two points in $M$, also depends only on the cup product structure of $H^*(M)$ as discussed in \cite[Section 1.1]{peterson}. \end{remark}
+Hence the weight two part of the spectral sequence has $E^2$-page concentrated in simplicial degrees $0$, $1$ and thus cannot admit higher differentials. \end{proof} In particular, this demonstrates that for a parallelizable $M$, the $\F$-module $H_*(B_2(M;X))$ depends on and only on the cohomology ring $H^*(M^+)$ when $H_*(X)$ has at least two generators. \begin{remark} This is in contrast to the case where $X=\mathbb{S}^r$ has only one generator in its homology: B\"{o}digheimer-Cohen-Taylor showed that for any $n$-manifold $M$, depends only on $H^*(M)$ as an $\F$-module \cite{BCT}.